ibexa/documentation-user/docs/getting_started/get_started.md

 - username: `admin`
 - password:` publish`

-Otherwise, to login, you must get your user credentials from the administrator and enter them on the login screen.
+Otherwise, to login, you must get your user credentials from the administrator, and enter them on the login screen.

 ![Login screen](img/login_form.png "Login screen")

 ### View and edit user profile

-If you are an editor, depending on the system configuration, you may be able to view and edit the user profile, which can contain the following information:
+If you're an editor, depending on the system configuration, you may be able to view and edit the user profile, which can contain the following information:

 - Avatar image
 - First and last name